Thalassocracy/high-metal-legion-balance/readme.md

 - Health: 300 -> 275
 - Fire Rate: 0.9 -> 0.7

+### Maul
+*The Maul is a support unit that doesn't see quite as much usage as the MLA Inferno.
+The fact that it's the slowest unit in almost any army composition certainly doesn't help.
+This change will hopefully penalize players less for mixing a few Mauls into their Armour armies.*

+- Speed: 8 -> 10

 ### Scorpion
 *Ever since the Leveler has had its range buffed to 140, the Scorpion hasn't been able to compete with it anymore.
 We've buffed its range to 160 as a result.*

 *On the other hand, the Scorpion also has some insane scaling due to its excessive splash damage.
-We've increased its single-target DPS a bit to compensate for nerfing its splash damage.*
+We've increased its single-target DPS a bit to compensate for heavily nerfing its splash radius.*

 - Health: 1650 -> 1700
+- Speed: 8 -> 9
 - Range: 140 -> 145
 - Fire Rate: 0.4 -> 0.75
 - Splash Range: 15 -> 7.5
 - Full Damage Splash Range: 4 -> 3
 - Splash damages allies: True -> False

+### Deathmark
+*Since we've sped up all of the other 7 and 8 speed Legion units to some extent, it'd be a bit awkward to leave the Deathmark out of this.*

+- Speed: 8 -> 9

+### Havoc
+*The Havoc was historically a Leveler-killing unit, but getting a Havoc into range in the world of 140-range Levelers is rough.*

+- Cost: 750 -> 600

 ## WALKERS